barsoom/devbook/deploy_without_downtime/README.md

     This is so you can safely ignore the column without breaking the creation of new records.

-  * Deploy 2: Make the app ignore the column:
+  * Deploy 2: Make the app ignore the column, and remove it from DB.

+    * Ignore it like this:

       ``` ruby
       class Item < ActiveRecord::base
         def self.columns
           super.reject { |c| c.name == "description" }
         end

-      # Or, if the project includes this convenience method:
+        # Or, if the project includes this convenience method (our projects should):
         ignore_column :description

         # … the rest of the class
       end
       ```

       Put that method **at the very top of the class** or you risk errors like "undefined method `type' for nil:NilClass".

+      If the model uses STI, make sure to put this ignore in the base class, not one of the subclasses.

-  * Deploy 3: A migration to remove the column.
-The old app will no longer have the column name cached.
+    * Include a migration to remove the column.

       In a big table, you should drop each index touching the column with `DROP INDEX CONCURRENTLY` (TODO: provide Ruby code for this) before dropping the column itself, to avoid locking issues.

-  * Deploy 4: Remove the code that ignored the column.
-If migrations run before the app code reloads (e.g. not on a standard Heroku setup), step 2 and 3 can be combined in one.
+  * Deploy 3: Remove the code that ignored the column.

   If you get "PG::InFailedSqlTransaction" errors, you may be on Rails 4 and need [this monkeypatch](https://github.com/rails/rails/issues/12330#issuecomment-244930976).